spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 ## Export Keys from Using the Command-line

-You can export the Key Exchange Key (KEK), the Signature Database (db), and the forbidden signature database (dbx) with command-line tools.
+You can export the Key Exchange Key (KEK), the Signature Database (DB), and the forbidden signature database (DBX) with command-line tools.

 ### Prerequisites